DigitexOfficial/digitex_api_doc/trading_ws.md

 <u>Note</u>: `CENCELLED` order ID (`clOrdId`) - differs from ID of placed order (`oldClOrdId`).

+Another valid value for `status` is `TERMINATED` which is used when orders are cancelled by the exchange.

 Field `orders` contains all the orders that have been cancelled.

 ------